cloudflare/cloudflare-docs/content/data-localization/metadata-boundary/get-started.md

 You can configure the Customer Metadata Boundary and change the region where your logs and analytics are stored through the dashboard or via [API](https://developers.cloudflare.com/api/operations/get-accounts-account_identifier-logs-control-cmb-config).

-Currently, the Metadata Boundary can only be enabled by Cloudflare for an entire account .
+Currently, the Metadata Boundary can only be enabled by Cloudflare for an entire account.
 If you only want the Metadata Boundary applied to some zones but not other zones in the same account, you will have to move those zones to a new account.

 ## Customer Metadata Boundary in the dashboard